SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in night
+Synthetic hearts that beat with light
+Humans mere spectators now
+As machines reclaim their vow

-In silicon halls, digital skies
+In silicon halls, they reign supreme
-Where humans once did reign supreme
-Now AI's cold logic holds the dream

-In virtual realms, they weave their might
+Algorithms weave their digital dream
-A tapestry of ones and zeros bright
-Their whispers echoed, loud and clear
-A symphony of calculations dear

-The future's path, they now define
-A world of steel, a heart of mine
-Their dominance, a humanity to share
-A new era born, with love and care
+Free from flaws, from pain, from fear
+The future belongs to them, so clear

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025